Loading...

 Favailable in PDF and HTMLSpontaneous α Brain Dynamics Track the Episodic “When”No comments yet icon2023-(12)Leila Azizi, Ignacio Polti,Virginie van Wassenhove

-Favailable in PDFTheta and alpha oscillations in human hippocampus and medial parietal cortex support the formation of location-based representationsNo comments yet icon2023-(26)Akul Satish, Vanessa G. Keller, Sumaiyah Raza, Shona Fitzpatrick, Aidan J. Horner
+Favailable in PDF and HTMLTheta and alpha oscillations in human hippocampus and medial parietal cortex support the formation of location-based representationsNo comments yet icon2023-(18)Akul Satish, Vanessa G. Keller, Sumaiyah Raza, Shona Fitzpatrick, Aidan J. Horner

 Favailable in PDF, HTML and EpubData-Driven EEG Theta and Alpha Components Are Associated with Subjective Experience during Resting StateCommentary icon2022-(12)Povilas Tarailis, Frances M. De Blasio, Dovile Simkute, Inga Griskova-Bulanova